TedOiler/aoxtrade/README.md

 This repository contains my solution to the AOX Trade company interview case study, which focuses on analyzing the relationship between key commodities and power prices within the Polish electricity market.
 As a power trader, the goal is to develop various forecasts to inform trading strategies for the upcoming week.

-## Background

-The Polish power market is predominantly fueled by coal and gas-fired power plants, with a rapidly increasing share of renewable energy sources.
-Recent geopolitical events, including the war in Ukraine, have led to heightened volatility in natural gas prices, significantly impacting electricity prices across Europe.

 ## Dataset

 The analysis uses a comprehensive dataset for Poland, which includes: